 All milk products contain calcium.
 Calcium is a nutrient that will help strengthen the teeth.
-There is a 2008 study available in the Journal of Periodontology that has found that people who eat dairy products regularly like milk, cheese and yogurt had battled less with gum disease.
+There is a 2008 study available in the Journal of Periodontology found that people who eat dairy products regularly like milk, cheese, and yogurt battled less with gum disease.
 Alabama Fairhope Dentist

 Eating something like carrots or celery can also help, too.
-It really is the “crunch factor” that works instead of nutrients they contain.
-Crunchy foods can help with removing plaque from the teeth but there is no specific research on how the vitamin A in carrots can help with gum disease.
+It really is the “crunch factor” that works instead of the nutrients they contain.
+Crunchy foods can help remove plaque from the teeth but there is no specific research on how the vitamin A in carrots can help with gum disease.

 When you are chewing, the mouth will produce more saliva.
-The saliva washes away food particles and acids that cause a lot of damage.
+The saliva washes away food particles and acids that cause much damage.
 Most veggies are low in sugar and high in water/fiber content.
 This helps clean the teeth!
 Alabama Fairhope Dentist

 Down by the Bay